numba/numba/docs/source/reference/jit-compilation.rst

    Further, if :ref:`Intel SVML <intel-svml>` is installed faster but less accurate versions of some math intrinsics are used (answers to within ``4 ULP``).

+   If true, *noalias* asserts that none of the mutable objects (e.g., Numpy arrays) passed to this function will ever have overlapping memory regions.
+   In some cases, this assertion can reduce Numba compilation time as the compiler need not consider potential object aliasing issues.
+This assertion may also enable additional compilation optimizations that can reduce runtime.

    The *locals* dictionary may be used to force the :ref:`numba-types` of particular local variables, for example if you want to force the